 For example, from a purely observational standpoint, Dr. Baker explains, cytokines—those immune system chemicals that are, among many other things, elevated in people with depression—seem to affect the way fat cells operate.
 The implications for advances in obesity research are tremendous—and it's leads like this that make the future of immunology so exciting.

 And while the last few decades have brought tremendous growth in terms of treatments for people suffering from autoimmune disease, there is still work to be done.
-"We're refining our diagnostic tools, identifying people early, and developing new strategies for treatment," Dillon says.

 All of this innovation points toward combating autoimmune disease before it even shows up—in other words, paving the way to a potential cure.